nus-cs2113-AY2021S1/tp/docs/UserGuide.md

   &nbsp;

- The show friends will be deleted from the list ,and a success message will be printed.
+ The show Friends will be deleted from the list ,and a success message will be printed.

  Expected outcome :